ggandor/lightspeed.nvim/README.md

 * `LightspeedMaskedChar` has no background, and has an empty attribute list; it can be of any color, but _should be unobtrusive_ - barely noticeable ideally -, being **much dimmer** and also less saturated than the labels, otherwise the UI becomes too chaotic.
-(Keep in mind that the plugin is not used like "_I have pressed the first key, now think about what should I press next... let's check what character is displayed before the label..._" The masked character is just a redundant reminder 99% of the time.)
+(This could not be emphasized enough.
+Keep in mind that the plugin is not used like "_I have pressed the first key, now think about what should I press next... let's check what character is displayed before the label..._" The masked character is just a redundant reminder 99% of the time.)

-* `LightspeedUnlabeledMatch` uses black or dark grey (light themes), or white or light grey (dark themes), with no or minimal saturation.
+* `LightspeedUnlabeledMatch` uses black or dark grey (light themes), or white or light grey (dark themes), with no or minimal saturation - this is what distinguishes them from the labeled beacons, and make them instantly recognizable.

 * Even if a colorscheme does not aim to make any further modifications, it is suggested to link `LightspeedGreyWash` to `Comment`, provided that the latter